tuckyeah/sql-references-join/README.md

 ### Demo : Relate Rows in Different Tables

 Now that we've created some foreign key columns, it's possible to insert new rows into those tables that reference other tables, or even to update existing rows and add new references that way.
-We could easily do this with the `born_in_id` column we just created.
+We could easily do this with the born_in_id column we just created.

 Note that a foreign key constraint will disallow invalid values in the referencing column.

+-   Insets a city into the `cities` table
+-   Insert a person in the `people` table that refrences a the city

 ### Code Along : Relate Rows in Different Tables